August 09, 2018

 Intermediate Cables - Types and Use

-Intermediate cables are typically used to transmit light from a light source to an illumination device and may have a specific termination to adapt to a light source or instrument.
+Intermediate cables are often used to transmit light from a light source to an illumination device.
+These cables may include specific terminations that adapt to a light source or surgical instrument.

-As surgeries and surgical systems continue to advance, we evolve our lighting technologies to adapt to these changes.
+As surgical systems continue to evolve, lighting technologies must adapt to reduce complexity and support operating room efficiency.

-Our Single Cable System (SCS), eliminates the intermediate cable while extending the length in one disposable light.
-SCS is designed to illuminate the cavity with bright and shadowless light.
+Lumitex’s Single Cable System eliminates the intermediate cable while extending the length in one disposable light.
+It is designed to illuminate the cavity with bright and shadowless light.

 Chapter 6